Michigan school shooter's parents sentenced to at least 10 years in prison

 Later that day, on Nov.
 30, 2021, the 15-year-old pulled a handgun from his backpack and began shooting at the school.
 Ethan, now 17, is serving a life sentence for murder and other crimes.

-PONTIAC, Mich.
-(AP) — Parents of students killed in a Michigan school shooting asked a judge to sentence the attacker's parents to 10 years in prison Tuesday, condemning them as failures whose selfishness led to four deaths and a community tragedy.
+Before sentencing, family members of the students killed in the shooting asked a judge to sentence the parents to 10 years, condemning them as failures whose selfishness led to four deaths and a community tragedy.

 “The blood of our children is on your hands, too,” said Craig Shilling, wearing a hoodie with the image of son Justin Shilling on his chest.